knuesel/callisto/src/handlers.typ

   return handle(txt, mime: "text/x.math", ctx: ctx, ..args) }

-// Handler for rich objects, where data is a dict of possibly several available
+// Handler for rich objects, where data is a dict keyed by MIME types, and
-// formats.
+// metadta can be a simple metadata dict or a dict with metadata dicts keyed by
+// MIME types.
+The item type can be specified, generally as an output item type
+// or as "attachment".
+If given, the subhandler args will be forwarded to the
+// subhandler called by this handler to handle a particular format.
 #let handler-rich(
   data,
   ctx: none,